hyperledger-gerrit-archive/fabric-test/tools/PTE/README.md

                  "org3": ["peer1"],
                  "org6": ["peer3"]
              }
-* **discoveryOpt**: service discovery option.
-The option is valid only when targetPeer is set to `Discovery`.
-    * **localHost**: set to `true` when fabric is running in containers and executing PTE from not in a container, else set to `false`.
-For CI automation tests or other tests on single host using docker, when sending invokes or queries, set `localHost=true` and set `targetPeers=discovery`.
-Default value is false.

 * **eventOpt**: event options
     * **type**: event service type, default: FilteredBlock
         * **FilteredBlock**: efficient option, delivers filtered events per channel for each block or transaction